 Nico Pasquotti and Ali Musse scored goals deep in extra-time to earn Foothills FC the PDL title, after normal time finished 2-2.

-The 2,278 fans at Gurski Stadium Saturday night witnessed what will likely go down as a modern-day classic that had everything.
-There were six goals, two red cards, extra time and the lead changed hands three times.
+The 2,278 fans at Gurski Stadium witnessed a modern-day classic Saturday night.
+There were six goals, two red cards, extra-time and the lead changed hands three times.

 This was Foothills FC’s second trip to the PDL championship game in three years.
 They fell at the final hurdle in 2016, losing to the Michigan Bucks in the final.
 But Foothills FC’s head coach Tommy Wheeldon Jr, who was the coach in 2016 too, was overjoyed to see his side cross the finish line this time.